measure-sh/measure/docs/api/dashboard/README.md

 - Accepted query parameters
   - `from` (_optional_) - Start time boundary for temporal filtering.
 ISO8601 Datetime string.
 If not passed, a default value is assumed.
   - `to` (_optional_) - End time boundary for temporal filtering.
 ISO8601 Datetime string.
 If not passed, a default value is assumed.
-  - `versions` (_optional_) - List of comma separated version identifier strings to return only those crash groups that have events matching the version.
+  - `versions` (_optional_) - List of comma separated version identifier strings to return anr groups that have events matching the version.
+  - `version_codes` (_optional_) - List of comma separated version codes to return anr groups that have events matching the version code.
   - `key_id` (_optional_) - UUID of the last item.
 Used for keyset based pagination.
 Should be used along with `limit`.
   - `limit` (_optional_) - Number of items to return.
 Used for keyset based pagination.
 Should be used along with `key_id`.
 Negative values traverses backward along with `limit`.